DZavalza2/sepsis_early_detection/Processed Data/README.md

 # Processed Data

 ## Brief Introduction
-The repository consists of a couple of Python scripts which assist in creating our cleaned data to process through the LSTM model.
+The folder consists of a couple of Python scripts which assist in creating our cleaned data to process through the LSTM model.

-The repository is organized and used in the following:
+The folder is organized and used in the following:

-**create_sepsis_label.py** - A Python script which takes in a processed data and output if a patient would be called for code sepsis based on UC San Diego Health protocol
+`create_sepsis_label.py` -  A Python script which takes in a processed data and output if a patient would be called for code sepsis based on UC San Diego Health protocol.

-**create_train_test_split.ipynb** - A Python notebook which shows how to do the train test split on the data so you can train the model on different patients based on their individual time in the ICU unit.
+`create_feature_labels.py` -

+`imputed_data.csv` - Processed csv files containing data that has been imputed with the mean of each vital sign.
+Will be updated!

+`Data Cleaning.ipynb` - Python notebook highlighting outliers in data or how to fill in some missing values.
+Will need to use this to achieve a better, more cleaned DataFrame.

+`Archive.zip` -

+`create_future_labels.ipynb` -